GoogleCloudPlatform/community/tutorials/ar-subs/index.md

 ### Create a Service Account and JSON key

 Next we will create a Service Account in your GCP project, and grant sufficient permissions to it, so that it can use the AI services.
-We will also need to download a JSON key for the Service Account.
+You will also need to download a JSON key for the Service Account.
 The JSON key will be used by the Python utilities to authenticate with the Cloud services.